jkkummerfeld/slate/README.md

 This week:
 - Splash page of help rather than at the bottom
+- Quit without saving
+- Nicer examples
+- Tutorials on each mode
+- Legend/key giving keys and their labels + colors

 Future improvements:
 - Rather than highlighting text, use columns on the left (block of colour), for line mode at least.
 Not sure about tokens